-2.1 Category – Swim PEI has five (5) categories of membership:
+2.1 Category – Swim PEI has four (4) categories of membership:

-a) Club Members;
+a) Club;

-b) Swimmer Members;
+b) Swimmer;

-c) Coach Members;
+c) Coach;

-d) Officials Members; and e) Director Members.
+d) Official.

 Qualifications for Membership

-2.2 Club Member – An organized body corporate swimming club/association or organized group of persons consisting of Swimmer Members whose main objective is the instruction and/or participation in competitive swimming, who has applied for membership, has agreed to abide by Swim PEI’s bylaws, policies, rules and regulations and is registered with Swim PEI and SNC.
+2.2 Club – An organized body corporate swimming club/association or organized group of persons consisting of Swimmer Members whose main objective is the instruction and/or participation in competitive swimming, who have applied for membership, have agreed to abide by Swim PEI’s bylaws, policies, rules and regulations and is registered with Swim PEI and SNC.

-2.3 Swimmer Member – Any individual who is a swimmer registered with a Club Member, who has agreed to abide by Swim PEI’s bylaws, policies, rules and regulations and is registered with Swim PEI and SNC.
+2.3 Swimmer – Any individual who is a swimmer registered with a Club and who has agreed to abide by Swim PEI’s bylaws, policies, rules and regulations

+2.4

-2.4 Coach Member – Any individual who is a swimming coach registered with a Club Member or Swim PEI, who is certified by the Coaching Association of Canada under the National Coaching Certification Program, who is a registered member of the Canadian Swimming Coach & Teachers Association and Swimming Natation Canada and who has agreed to abide by Swim PEI’s bylaws, policies, rules and regulations.
+Coach” is a person registered with a Swimming Club and/or a Swim PEI and/or SNC, who is certified or “trained” or “in-training status” by the Coaching Association of Canada under the National Coaching Certification Program and who is registered with the CSCA.
+For further clarity, a coach means a duly registered individual who meets the coaching certification requirements of Swimming Canada;

-2.5 Officials Member – Any individual who is acting as an official for competitive swimming competitions, who has agreed to abide by Swim PEI’s bylaws, policies, rules and regulations and is registered with Swim PEI and SNC.

-2.6 Director Members – Any individual holding a position as a Director of Swim PEI.
+2.5

+“Official” means a person acting as an official for competitive swimming competitions.
+For further clarification, an official means a duly registered individual who meets the officiating certification requirements of Swimming Canada;

+2.6

 Admission of Members

-2.7 Admission of Members – Excluding Director Members, no individual or club shall be admitted as a Member of Swim PEI unless:
+2.7 Admission of Members –, no individual or club shall be admitted as a Member of Swim PEI unless:

 The candidate member has made an application for membership in a manner prescribed by Swim PEI;